 • Applicants must have a confirmed job offer from a UK employer with a valid sponsor license.

-• The job offer must meet specific skill, salary, and language proficiency requirements.
+• The job offer must meet specific skills, salary, and language proficiency requirements.

 • Individuals must score the requisite number of points based on various factors, including job offer, skill level, English language proficiency, and salary.